gabrielpereirapinheiro/DDoS_Attack/README.md

 ### How to execute :

-- To executate this attack you need two minimum computers but dont have a maximum.
+- To executate this attack you need at least two computers but dont have a maximum.
 You will use one compute to command the attack and anothers to be the attackers.
 Put the IP addres of the server you wanna to attack on the line **43** in the atacantes_synflood.py and in the controle_central.py you put your sub-network in the line **17**.
 - First you're going to executate ```atacantes_synflood.py``` with the command :
 > $ sudo python atacantes_synflood.py
 - And will be print on the screen ```Escutando ```.
 After this you need to executate the ```controle_central.py``` with the command :